Abd Allah ibn Salam: Conversion of Abd Allah

-When my aunt heard me, she remonstrated with me: “May God frustrate you...
-By God, if you had heard that Moses was coming you would not have been more enthusiastic.”

-“Auntie, he is really, by God, the ‘brother’ of Moses and follows his religion.
-He was sent with the same mission as Moses.”
-She was silent for a while and then said: “Is he the Prophet about whom you spoke to us who would be sent to confirm the truth preached by previous (Prophets) and complete the message of his Lord?”

-“Yes,” I replied.
-Without any delay or hesitation, Abdullah went out to meet the Prophet.
-He saw crowds of people at his door.
-I moved about in the crowds until I reached close to him.
-The first words I heard him say were: 'O people!
-Spread peace...Share food...Pray during the night while people sleep... and you will enter Paradise in peace...'
-I looked at him closely.
-I scrutinized him and was convinced that his face was not that of an imposter.
-I went closer to him and made the declaration of faith that there is no god but God and that Muhammad is the Messenger of God.
-The Prophet turned to me and asked: 'What is your name?'
-'Al-Husayn ibn Salam,' I replied.
-'Instead, it is (now) Abdullah ibn Salam,' he said (giving me a new name).
-'Yes,' I agreed.
-'Abdullah ibn Salam (it shall be).
-By Him who has sent you with the Truth, I do not wish to have another name after this day.'
-I returned home and introduced Islam to my wife, my children and the rest of my household.

 In the Qur'an

 Reportedly the Qur'an implicitly mentions Abdullah ibn Salam, "Say, 'Have you considered: if the Qur'an was from Allah, and you disbelieved in it while a witness from the Children of Israel has testified to something similar and believed while you were arrogant?'
 Indeed, Allah does not guide the wrongdoing people" (Qur'an, 46:10).
 Tafsir al-Jalalayn mentions in its exegesis of this verse that the "witness" in the verse refers to Abdullah ibn Salam.

-Promise to Abdullah
+Promise to Abd Allah

 Abdullah ibn Salam was the first Muslim that was promised Paradise while he was still alive.
 In a Hadith, it was reported that one day while Muhammad was sitting with the best of his companions, he said "Do you want to see a man walking on Earth and in Paradise?"
 Each one of the companions looked in silence towards Muhammad hoping he would mention their name.
-Muhammad pointed in the distance and the companions saw he was looking towards Abdullah ibn Salam.
+Muhammad pointed in the distance and the companions saw he was looking towards Abd Allah ibn Salam.

+During the end of Caliph Uthman, Abdullah tried to protect Uthman and gave advice to the rebels who surrounded Uthman's house but was ignored by the rebels.